Time Encoding of Finite-Rate-of-Innovation Signals

 \section{Multichannel Time-Encoding}

 In this section, we analyze multichannel time-encoding of FRI signals.
-The sufficient condition in Proposition~\ref{prop:ctemGuarantees} may require samples more than the rate of innovation of the signal.
+The sufficient condition in Proposition~\ref{prop:ctemGuarantees} may stipulate samples more than the rate of innovation of the signal.
 The sampling requirement may be reduced by using multiple channels.
-Consider the multichannel kernel-based time-encoding scheme shown in Figure~\ref{fig:schematicKernelBasedMultichannelSampling}.
-The input $x$ is a $T$-periodic FRI signal (Eq.~\eqref{eq:signalModel}) and is sensed using $C$ time-encoding machines $\sT^{(1)}, \sT^{(2)}, \cdots, \sT^{(C)}$ and a kernel $g$ that satisfies the alias-cancellation conditions given in Eq.~\eqref{eq:samplingKernel}.
+Consider the multichannel kernel-based time-encoding scheme shown in Figure~\ref{fig:schematicKernelBasedMultichannelSampling}, motivated by multichannel sampling schemes in \cite{chandra2008generalised, hormati2011common}.
+The input $x(t)$ is a $T$-periodic FRI signal (Eq.~\eqref{eq:signalModel}) and is sensed using $C$ time-encoding machines $\sT^{(1)}, \sT^{(2)}, \cdots, \sT^{(C)}$ and a kernel $g(t)$ that satisfies the alias-cancellation conditions (cf. Eq.~\eqref{eq:samplingKernel}). \\